royk/falcon/README.md

 The purpose of this arp is to generate random yet reproducible melodies on the fly.
 Reproducible means that you won't get different melodies every time you use the arp, allowing you to build parts, melodies and jams with predictable outcomes.

+### Note Length

+The length given to each note.
+Quarter note, half note, etc.

 ### Beat

 Beat division value.
 For example, 4 means 1/4th note.
 When this is changed during playtime, the script will wait for the next beat before starting the arp again, to prevent the melody from going off beat.